guillaumedoutriaux/name-that-color/README.md

 - Get a friendly name from color representation
 - Generate Sass or CSS variables name from color representation
 - Deals with close color representations (return the same name)
-- Works with single or multiple selections
+- Works with single, multiple and block selections
 - Works with Hex and RGB

 ## Usage